 2. Determining Dischargeability of the Debt

-Most types of debts can be discharged in bankruptcy.
+Bankruptcy discharges most types of debts.
 But there are quite a few exceptions.
 Some examples of exceptions are criminal debts, unpaid spousal and child support, recent income taxes, and many student loans.
 See Subsections 523(a)(1),(5),(8), (13), and (15) of the U.S. Bankruptcy Code.

 But more conventional debts may also not get discharged based on how you incurred them.
 A debt incurred through fraud or misrepresentation usually can’t be discharged.
 See Subsections 523(a)(2) and (4) of the Bankruptcy Code.
-However, unlike the above exceptions of criminal and support debt, fraud-based debt IS discharged unless the creditor proves the fraud.
+However, unlike the above exceptions of criminal and support debt, the Code discharges fraud-based debt unless the creditor proves the fraud.
 Then if the creditor would allege fraud, you’d have the opportunity to dispute it.

 The bankruptcy court usually decides such fraud-related disputes.
 But what if at the time of your bankruptcy filing there’s already a state court lawsuit addressing that question?